alexhokl/notes/vim.md

 - <kbd>c</kbd><kbd>2</kbd><kbd>w</kbd> to change 2 words
 - <kbd>o</kbd> to open a new line in the next line and insert
 - <kbd>O</kbd> to open a new line in the previous line and insert
+- <kbd>S</kbd> to start insert in a blank line with correct indentation
 - <kbd>[</kbd><kbd>space</kbd> to insert a line above
 - <kbd>]</kbd><kbd>space</kbd> to insert a line below
 - <kbd>[</kbd><kbd>e</kbd> to move the current line up